-If your child is over the age of 12, he or she must also agree to the adoption.
+If your child is over the age of 12, they must also agree to the adoption.
 When an adoption is completed, all of your parental rights are terminated - permanently.
 The adoptive parents are even issued a new birth certificate as if they were the birth parents.